ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 ## Introduction

-This is the specification for the Ballerina persist standard library of [Ballerina language](https://ballerina.io/), which provides functionality to define and store data.
+This is the specification for the Ballerina persist standard library of [Ballerina language](https://ballerina.io/), which provides functionality to store and query data easily.

 The persist library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant GitHub tag.